gem/oq-irmt-qgis/svir/help/source/14_driving_the_oqengine.rst

 the corresponding probability of at least on exceedance in T; this typology of result is currently not supported by the OpenQuake-engine.

+A loss map provides the estimated losses for a collection of assets, for a certain return period (or probability of exceedance within a given interval of time).
+It is important to understand that these maps are not providing the distribution of losses for a seismic event or level of ground motion with the chosen return period, nor can the losses shown on the map be summed to obtain the corresponding aggregate loss with the same return period.
+This type of maps is simply providing the expected loss for a specified frequency of occurrence (or return period), for each asset.

 Other kinds of outputs (e.g. hazard curves and uniform hazard spectra) can be visualized in the IRMT Data Viewer (see :ref:`chap-viewer-dock`).